bcreasy/octopress/source/_posts/2013-10-11-an-android-phone.markdown

 ### Conclusion

-All in all, I'm happy with my purchase.
+I'm happy with my purchase.
 In Part 2, I go into more detail about how I have my phone set up and how I use it.